liveview-native/live_view_native/guides/introduction/welcome.md

 end
 ```

-The modules above show a distinct path to each format handled by its respective rendering package.
+The modules above show a distinct path to each format handled by its respective markup processor.
 We start in our Phoenix LiveView, which handles our mount and event handling.
 From there, LiveView Native
 delegates the request to our markup modules, which handle our rendering.
 We use the `~LVN` sigil to define a
 NEEx template, which stands for Native+EEx.
 They are nearly identical to HEEx templates, but used to denote